giomusyaffa/Excel/READMECusSalesDataset.md

 ### Step 2
 #### 1. PivotTables & PivortChart
-Now, the easiest way to interpret and analyze large amounts of data without using any complicated functions is by using this interactive tool.
+The easiest way to interpret and analyze large amounts of data without using any complicated functions is by using this interactive tool.

 By using **PivotTables** we can choose specific fields from our data and categorize it to each respective columns and values